bardie/bardie.github.io/calculus/foundations.md

 *   Triangular Numbers
 *   Tetrahedral Numbers

-2. **Symmetrical**: The triangle is also symmetrical.
-The numbers on the left side have identical matching numbers on the right side, like a mirror image.
+2. **Symmetrical**: The numbers on the left side have identical matching numbers on the right side.

-3. **Power of 2**: Horizontal sum is the power of 2
+3. **Power of 2**: Horizontal sum is the power of 2.

 4. **Exponents of 11**: Each line is also the powers (exponents) of 11.